 Interested in becoming a part of the NUMU team?
 Visit our Employment Page.

 The Museums of Los Gatos sprang from the inspiration of resident, Dr. Ethel Dana, who felt that no town could be complete without a museum.
 In May 1965 the Town of Los Gatos agreed to lease the vacated firehouse at the corner of Main Street and Tait Avenue to the Los Gatos Museum Association for $1 per year.
 A fund drive was conducted and the town merchants contributed materials to refurbish the interior of the firehouse.
 After volunteers converted the building, The Los Gatos Museum opened its doors with ceremonies on May 20, 1967.
-The Forbes Mill Museum, the remaining two-story annex of James Alexander Forbes’ flourmill completed in 1854, housed the history collections, displayed in permanent and temporary exhibitions.
+The Forbes Mill Museum, the remaining two-story annex of James Alexander Forbes’ flour mill completed in 1854, housed the history collections, displayed in permanent and temporary exhibitions.
 The first artifact donated to the Museum was a money purse from the 1849 Gold Rush, given by George Lagormarsino, Alice McCammon and William Allaway who also donated the mineral and gem collections.
 The Association was incorporated for the purpose of bringing the natural history, art, and history of Los Gatos and the region to the public.
-The Museum celebrated its 50th Anniversary in 2015, which culminated in its move to the Los Gatos Civic Center Plaza on East Main Street.
+The Museum celebrated its 50th Anniversary in 2015, which culminated in its opening in June as New Museum Los Gatos (NUMU) at the Los Gatos Civic Center Plaza.